ValeNovak/Python_Data_Project/README.md

 However, I still included some analysis for Croatia where possible, to compare and explore differences.
 This project helped me practice data cleaning, visualization, and insights extraction while improving my Python skills for data analysis.

+# The Questions

+Below are the questions I want to answer in my project:

+    1. What are the skills most in demand for the top 3 most popular data roles?
+    2. How are in-demand skills trending for Data Analysts?
+    3. How well do jobs and skills pay for Data Analysts?
+    4. What are the optimal skills for data analysts to learn?
+(High Demand and High Paying)

+# Tools I Used

+For this analysis, I primarily used Python along with several key libraries for data manipulation and visualization:

+- Pandas – for data cleaning, manipulation, and exploration
+- Matplotlib – for basic data visualization
+- Seaborn – for advanced and more visually appealing statistical plots

+I ran my Python scripts using Jupyter Notebook, which allowed for interactive coding and analysis.
+Additionally, I used Visual Studio Code for executing scripts and general coding.

+For version control and sharing my work, I utilized Git and GitHub, ensuring proper tracking of changes and collaboration.

 # The Analysis